dbos-inc/dbos-docs/docs/cloud-tutorials/database-management.md

 :::

 Sometimes, it may be necessary to manually perform schema changes on a cloud database, for example to recover from a schema migration failure.
-To make this easier, you can load your cloud database connection information into your local [`dbos-config.yaml`](../api-reference/configuration.md) configuration file by running:
+To make this easier, you can load your cloud database connection information into your local `dbos-config.yaml` configuration file by running:

 ```shell
 npx dbos-cloud db connect <database-name>
 ```

-You can then locally run any migration command such as [`npx dbos rollback`](../api-reference/cli.md#npx-dbos-rollback) or [`npx knex migrate:down`](https://knexjs.org/guide/migrations.html#migration-cli) and it will execute on your cloud database.
+You can then locally run any migration command such as [`npx knex migrate:down`](https://knexjs.org/guide/migrations.html#migration-cli) and it will execute on your cloud database.

 :::warning
 While it is occasionally necessary, be careful when manually changing the schema on a production database.